 This recognizes that patents are just a trading tool among "big guys."
-Instead of a competitive market for innovations, we have an oligopolistic market for patents structured around the patent-pool mechanism we discussed in the previous chapter.
+Instead of a competitive market for innovations, we have an oligopolistic market for patents.
 This use of cross-licensing of patents is not merely the innocuous sharing among existing firms in the industry.
 Nor, as Bessen points out, are they merely good tools to navigate the patent thicket.
 They are also wonderful instruments for preventing new firms from entering the industry.
 New firms, not having a portfolio of defensive patents, and not participating in the patent pool, find that they cannot legally compete with the existing oligopoly.